Welcome to the 26th year of Wien’s Irreverent Review of the Super Bowl Commercials.

 I write this every year, not because I think I have all the right answers, but to be a little provocative and stimulate conversation.
-I hope this years commentary in advance of the game gives you an additonal perspective at your Super Bowl party.
+I hope this years’ commentary is more entertaining than the blow-out on Monday night.

 Budweiser -The Clydesdales ad on the Super Bowl used to be the gold standard of image advertising that was relevant to the core user and still managed to pull on the heart strings.
 It became the perennial winner on the favorite commercial list.
 Then, the creative team lost their way and walked away from the winning formula.
 The Clydesdales are back and celebrating hard work and admiration for a job well done.